Life insurance for Sucralfate users.

 Can I qualify for life insurance after I’ve been prescribed Sucralfate?

-Because Sucralfate is a medication that is primarily used to treat those suffering from ulcers, we can reasonably assume that the vast majority of individual who have been prescribed this medication can and will be able to qualify for a traditional term or whole life insurance policy.
+Because Sucralfate is a medication that is primarily used to treat those suffering from ulcers, we can reasonably assume that the vast majority of individuals who have been prescribed this medication can and will be able to qualify for a traditional term or whole life insurance policy.
+In fact, some may even be able to qualify for a no medical exam term life insurance policy as well.

 Why do life insurance companies care if I’ve been prescribed Sucralfate?